timescale/docs/_partials/_cloud-installation.md

-## Create a Timescale Cloud account

 <Procedure>

-To set up Timescale:
+To create a Timscale Cloud account:

 1. Sign up for a [30 day free trial][sign-up].